qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 **Options**

-The Options field provides a text-field where you can add a :guilabel:`Layer name` for the WMS-layer.
+The Options field provides a text field where you can add a :guilabel:`Layer name` for the WMS-layer.
 This name will be presented in the legend after loading the layer.